 This room is also where the dog sleeps and has also become a bit of a dumping ground (I take all the blame there).

-Office Makeover Plans
+Planning an Office Makeover

 I’m not sure you can call what I have an actual plan since I just decided to jump into this challenge with both feet yesterday morning.
 But it’s going to be great because I know how I want the room to look in the end.
 If I think too long I never start, so I’m just starting.